ibrahima1289/deploy7/README.md

 The goal for this deployment is to **build, test,** and **deploy** a Java application using Jenkins.
 The Jenkins image will be run on a Docker container which is hosted by a AWS EC2.

+## Prerequisite:

+Knowing how to **ssh** into an AWS EC2 and manage credentials in Jenkins are essential in order to complete this lab.

 ## Requirements:

 * AWS